erir11/ml_ops_project/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:

-We used engine and bucket.
+We used the following GCP services:

+Artifact Registry: Stores and manages our Docker container images for both training and API deployment.
+It provides secure, private storage for our containers with built-in vulnerability scanning.

+Cloud Run: Hosts our FastAPI application for model inference.
+It provides serverless deployment of containers, automatically scaling based on demand and only charging for actual usage.

+Secret Manager: Securely stores sensitive information like our W&B API key.
+It provides centralized management of secrets with version control and fine-grained access control.
+Vertex AI: Manages our model training jobs with custom containers.
+It provides a managed environment for ML training with features like job monitoring, logging, and resource management.

-Bucket: Provides object storage where we kept our datasets.
+Cloud Storage (Bucket): Provides object storage where we kept our datasets.
 It allowed for scalable, durable storage of files and integrates easily with version control tools like DVC.

-Engine: Offers virtual machines running in Googles data centers.
-We used it to run our workloads, train models, and handle compute-intensive tasks in a customizable environment.

---- question 17 fill here ---

 ### Question 18